Updated: April 16, 2026

 Foreigners find jobs on job boards and online listing websites, like LinkedIn.
 You can also visit the websites of your local embassy or foreign organizations such as EURES, the European Job Mobility Portal, or work with recruitment agencies in Portugal that can find jobs for Americans.

 Portugal’s jobs that are currently in demand for Americans include IT sector jobs, such as web developers, call center sales representatives, and business support agents.
-The hospitality sector also hires waitstaff, bartenders, digital jobs for marketing, and project managers.
+The hospitality sector also hires waitstaff and bartenders.

 Yes, you don’t need to speak Portuguese to get a job in Portugal.
 You can also find jobs that welcome applicants who speak other European languages.